adamant/adamant.language.reference/tuples.md

 # Tuples

-The `Tuple[T...]` type is declared in the standard library.
+The `Tuple[T...]` type is also a basic keyword type.
 A tuple is an ordered list of values that can be of different types.
 Tuples can be constructed using the [tuple initializer](composite-initializers.md) syntax.

 ```adamant
 let t = #(1, "something"); // t: Tuple[int, string]